vinopravin/vinopravin/README.md

 ### Welcome to vinopravin's Profile!
 Feel free to roam around.😄

 ### About Me.
-A highly resourceful computer programmer and well-rounded IT professional with over 3+ years of experience in Programming and Development, possessing expert knowledge of the software development lifecycle and a solid understanding of technologies required for the development and deployment of highly available and scalable applications, including their networks and infrastructure.
+A highly resourceful computer programmer and well-rounded IT professional with over 3+ years of experience in Programming and Development, possessing expert knowledge of the software development lifecycle and a solid understanding of technologies required for the development and deployment of highly available and scalable applications.

 ### 🛠 &nbsp;Tech Stack